Could be caused by:

 ethercat states -m1 -p14 OP

 Now the EL5042 encoder supply voltage will be 9V.
-IOC reboot or power cycle of the EL5042 will not change the setting.
+IOC reboot or power cycle of the EL5042 will not change this setting.

-If the EL5042 is replaced then the above procedure needs to be repeated
+If the EL5042 is replaced, the above procedure needs to be repeated.

 In order to monitor the voltage an analog input card can be used.